-Dating with a disability the psychology of dating older men
+Dating with a disability

 On dating other people with disabilities: Dating men with mobility impairments makes having physical contact a challenge.

 With a wheelchair or two coming in between our physical bodies and separating us in physical distance, cuddling and holding hands while watching a movie or riding on the bus are impossible.

 Her message to able-bodied daters: If you reject someone because of their disability, you could be rejecting the next Beethoven, who was deaf and made such beautiful music that we still play it today.

 The mantra wants disabled daters to know: I’m invoking Elsa here, but “Let it go.”
 I’ve met so many disabled people who think there’s no way a non-disabled person will ever be interested in them or that a non-disabled person will never truly accept them, period.
 You’ll also find people who don’t but those people aren’t worth your time.
 I've been in one serious relationship (it lasted about a year) since I began dating.